 Just like humans and dogs, chickens are susceptible to worms and their effects on their health system.
 Worms are a group term for some of the internal parasites that can infect poultry, with 6 main types of worms known to happily colonize different areas of their body.

-Worms are easily transmittable between hen to hen, and are contracted by eating dirt or insects that are exposed to worms or their eggs.
+Worms are easily transmittable from hen to hen and are contracted by eating dirt or insects that are exposed to worms or their eggs.

 Types of poultry worms

 Roundworm is a very common parasite that infects the intestinal tract.
 A common symptom in young hens is a drop in weight.
 Roundworm will ultimately affect nutrients absorbed in the intestine, leading to illness and even intestinal blockage